-Colors in nature are the result of internal conjunction of every plant, tree.
-In painting, in this case in Carolina’s painting, these respond to the experiential intensity of red, of white, of ochre, as much as the creative need of every true artist.
-In such a way that the formal coloring of the exhibition has a difficult pursuit: to contain what the artist reveals as the universal vision of life and existence.
+Just as the colors we experience in nature are the result of an internal conjunction that exists within every plant or tree, in Carolina’s painting, the colors she uses express an experiential intensity that is inherent in each of the colors (red, white, and ochre), as well as the creative desire that arises in every true artist.
+In this way, the formal use of color throughout the exhibition reveals an ambitious pursuit, to try to contain the artist's universal vision of life and existence.

-In the beautiful and vibrant collage entitled “Cadencia”, the color hues become quick shapes, free, flexible.
-They seem like floating over the reddened surface of the wooden canvas.
-Looking at them gives the impression that there is a gale resolved to drag them to the side, but because these are plastic shapes, they endure, with the trifles, bends and swarms that are glued to a piece of paper, with color shades and hues that exist gracefully, because of Carolina’s plastic sense.
-Jointly, in the same painting, where many white bulges stand out, like bright constellations, we perceive a wavy movement whose aim is to run through the edge of the collage, but the totality of the creative image does not follow through, stays firm and secure.
-The moving force keeps pushing.
-It wants to hoard what at the end imposes the process.
-There is a mobile, invisible force that stays into the rigorous and skilled plastic spontaneity, describing without suspecting it, a dance of endless continuity.
+In the beautiful and vibrant collage entitled “Cadencia,” the color hues become quick shapes, free, flexible.
+They seem to be floating over the reddened surface of the wooden canvas.
+Peering at them up close gives one the impression that a gale wind might drag them to the side, but because these are plastic shapes, they endure, along with the particular elements, bends and bits that are glued to a piece of paper, coexisting gracefully with various shades and hues of color, thanks to Carolina’s artistic sense.
+In the same painting, many white gestural marks stand out like bright constellations.
+A wavelike movement that looks like it wants to run through to the edge of the collage, but it does not follow through, so the image as a whole remains firm and secure.
+The moving force, though, continues to exert pressure; it wants to hoard what, in the end, is imposed by the process.
+There is a mobile, invisible force deep within, despite the rigorous and skilled creative spontaneity, which describes, almost unsuspectingly, a dance of endless continuity.

-Carolina works the horizontal and the vertical.
+Carolina works in both horizontal and vertical formats.
 She selected wood as the structural support for her creative life lesson.
-Acrylic paint, oil pastel and chalk, and pieces of paper are the materials that Carolina uses to create through a masterful mixed media technique, a powerful and agile, evocative frame, dramatic at times, even maternal, expressed by means of tonality, motifs, tints, whose presence does not represent the exact figure of a root, a broken tree branch, a rose.
-On the contrary, she exhibits without graphic explanation.
-It is the integration of unity, where fit a piece of newspaper showing a handrail made with small balusters, or a piece of magazine paper with an open fan signaling happiness, anguish, drama, wait.
-The totality has a unique presence that prevails.
-It carries inside everything that beats intimately in the artist, inside the waters and earth, even in the invisible spaces, limitless and in disarray.
-Colors like these will never be able to return to what they were before, or what they would be if they could be others.
-They stand there, fresh, intact: powerful signs that Carolina lays to seal her inexhaustible expression and remain forever, perhaps, like a heavenly body that will never end.
+Acrylic paint, oil pastel and chalk, and pieces of paper are the materials that Carolina uses to create through a masterful mixed media technique that is powerful and agile, evocative and dramatic at times, and even maternal (expressed by means of tonality, motifs and tints), whose presence does not represent the exact figure of a root, a broken tree branch, a rose.
+On the contrary, she presents her work without graphic explanation.
+It is through the integration of disparate elements, such as a piece of newsprint depicting a handrail made with small balusters, and a magazine clipping of an open fan that represents happiness, anguish, drama, and waiting, that the artist conveys a unique totality, and a presence that prevails.
+The work carries within everything that resides deep within the artist, within water and within the earth, as it does within invisible spaces that seem to be limitless and in disarray.
+Colors like these will never be able to return to what they were before, or become what they would be, if they could be different.
+They remain in the work, fresh, and intact, as powerful signs that Carolina offers as a way to mark her inexhaustible creative expression, and remain forever alive, like a heavenly body that will never end.